Updates & Resources

 Community Action Wayne/Medina

 Community Action Wayne/Medina is scheduling appointments for Wayne and Medina County residents.
-Please call the Wooster office at 330-264-8677 to schedule an appointment. https://www.cawm.org/
+Please call the Wooster office at 330-264-8677 to schedule an appointment or visit their website for more information: www.cawm.org.

 United Way VITA Program

 The United Way of Summit & Medina’s Volunteer Income Tax Assistance (VITA) program is providing drive-through and virtual appointments.
 Visit uwsummit.org/vita or call 211 for more info and to schedule an appointment.
 Documents can be dropped off at your appointed time at the Financial Empowerment Center (1060 Kenmore Blvd. in Akron).

 Food Resources & Financial Assistance